bobosola/simplealbum/README.md

 This is by design.
 It means the gallery is always consistent with the filesystem.
 Add a folder on disk, refresh the page, it appears immediately.
 No sync step, no cache invalidation.

-The web server handles URL map pathing (as put together by the processes described above) then retrieves and serves the requested image files, if they exist.
+The web server handles URL path mapping (as put together by the processes described above) then retrieves and serves the requested image files, if they exist.

 ---